 There is considerable evidence; including ochre, stone flakes from the making of stone tools and ostrich shell beads, dotted throughout the reserve that indicates early human occupation throughout all three of the stone ages.

 European settlers first arrived in the area in the early 18th century and settled here as farmers.
-By the early 1800's almost the entire area was being farmed, a remainder of which can be seen in the Melkkamer farmstead on the nature reserve which has been refurbished and is now used for accommodation.
+By the early 1800's almost the entire area was being farmed, a remainder of which can be seen in the Melkkamer farmstead on the nature reserve which has been refurbished and is now used for accommodation in De Hoop Nature Reserve.

 The De Hoop farm was purchased in 1956 and proclaimed a nature reserve in 1957.
 Further land was included in the conservation boundaries in 1978, and the marine reserve which extends for 24 000 hectares was proclaimed in 1986.
 The final addition of land occurred in 1991 to make the reserve the full 60 000 hectare expanse that it is today.